vesuxyz/docs/blog/2025-03-04-alterscope-new-curator/index.md

 **Collateral:** ETH, STRK, USDC, USDT, WBTC
 **Borrow:** CASH

-This pool brings the CASH stablecoin to Vesu, unlocking new ways to borrow against key assets.
-For example, users can keep assets like ETH or USDC working while unlocking fresh liquidity to use as they like.
+This pool introduces the CASH stablecoin to Vesu, unlocking a new way to borrow against key assets.
+Users can keep assets like ETH or USDC working while unlocking fresh liquidity in CASH to use as they like.

 :::info
 CASH is an overcollateralized stablecoin issued by Opus.
 Learn more in the [Opus Docs](https://docs.opus.money/).